AbdulRahman-04/AbdulRahman-04/README.md

 <p align="center">
-  💡 Passionate about development and tech, diving deep into full-stack web development. <br> 🚀 Currently exploring the MERN stack and mastering JavaScript. <br> 🎯 Dedicated to solving real-world problems through code and innovation.
+  💡 Passionate about development and tech, diving deep into full-stack web development. <br> 🚀 Currently exploring the MERN stack and mastering it. <br> 🎯 Dedicated to solving real-world problems through code and innovation.
 </p>